 As alluded to previously, I recommend starting with one search persona.

 Your one persona should be the type of searcher that will help your website the most.
 This may be in the form of sales, website usage, or newsletter sign-ups.
-The focus should be whatever is the primary purpose of your website, which was question #2 when you created your targeted search audience.
+The focus should be whatever is the primary purpose of your website.

 This persona will get you to where you want to go the fastest.
 Yes, you can have multiple search personas that can benefit from your website’s primary focus, but for now select one.